aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-shapes/add-ellipse/_index.md

 document.fill(new Ellipse2D.Float(250, 100, 150, 100));
 ```

-### Step 3: Outline ellipse with stroke
+### Step 3: Draw ellipse outline and set stroke thickness
-Switch the paint to the stroke color, define a `BasicStroke` for line thickness, and draw the ellipse outline.
+After filling, you can change the paint to a different color, define a `BasicStroke` to control line width, and draw the ellipse outline.

 ```java
 // Set paint for stroking ellipse